 - Cheddar cheese — the star of your creamy homemade beer cheese dip.

-Swaps and Flavor-Boosting Variations
+Swaps & Flavor-Boosting Variations

 Fun ways to customize these Air Fryer Philly Cheesesteak Egg Rolls and make them your own.

-- Use leftover steak — ribeye, NY strip, or even leftover prime rib make outrageously good cheesesteak egg rolls.
+- Use leftover steak — ribeye, NY strip, or even prime rib make outrageously good cheesesteak egg rolls.

 - Swap the cheese — American cheese melts beautifully and gives you that classic creamy cheesesteak vibe.